Microaggression in Relationships: Impact and Ways To Deal

 How to respond to microaggressions?

-One of the prior steps of responding to microaggression is to understand what it means.
-That means, you must know the act, or speech is a form of microaggression and not something casual.
-You must be sure of that to avoid a negative reaction.
+One of the prior steps of responding to microaggression is understanding when it happens.
+That means you should know when an act or speech is a form of microaggression and not something casual.
+You should be sure to avoid an adverse reaction.

 Next, understand the consequences of your reaction.